JY0850/JY0850/README.md

 # Hey, I'm Jason 👋🏻
-Welcome to my GitHub Page 🥳
+Welcome to my GitHub Page 🥳, feel free to check out some projects I have.

 ## About Me
 - 🏫 IB Student